jasonrudolph/keyboard/README.md

 #### Choose your own apps

 Hyper Mode ships with the default keybindings below, but you'll likely want to personalize this setup.
-Edit [`hammerspoon/hyper-apps.lua`](hammerspoon/hyper-apps.lua) to configure shortcuts to launch your most commonly-used apps.
+See [`hammerspoon/hyper-apps-defaults.lua`](hammerspoon/hyper-apps-defaults.lua) for instructions on configuring shortcuts to launch *your* most commonly-used apps.

 #### Default app keybindings